vanHeemstraSystems/daily-standup-management/docs/source/300/100/200/200/200/index.rst

 - "SERVICE NAME": the service the department of which team is part of e.g. for "Developer Services" use "DS".
 - "NICKNAME": the name the team uses to be called.
 For e.g. a Cloud-technology oriented team, use "Cloud".

-Example: Team IT 1: DS Cloud
+Example: Team IT 1: DS Cloud - Daily Standup

 Set the Start Date to the first day of the Sprint and set a Start and End Time somewhere during each working day (preferably lasting for 15 minutes).
 Choose for the event to be a repeating event on a weekly basis, including Monday, Tuesday, Wednesday, Thursday and Friday.